Intilery/intilery.github.io/docs/tag/gtm-dataLayer.md

 ## Track

-If you’re not familiar with the Intielry Schema, take a look to understand what the [Track method](/docs/schema/track) does.
+If you’re not familiar with the Intilery Schema, take a look to understand what the [Track method](/docs/schema/track) does.
 An example call would look like:

 ```javascript
 analytics.track('Article Completed', {